Top 5 Desalination Plant Projects in Singapore 2026

 This allows the JIDP to derive resources such as seawater intake and energy.
 Thus, the Jurong desalination plant is 5% more energy-efficient than the other four desalination plants.

 The Jurong desalination plant uses advanced membrane technologies for desalination.
-Its energy efficiency helps in reducing the environmental impact of desalination.
+Its energy efficiency helps reduce the environmental impact of desalination.

 It was built and is operated by the PUB and Tuas Power-ST Engineering.
 Additionally, it contributes to Singapore's goal of increasing desalination capacity for water security.